kevenv/kevenv.github.io/templates/blog/cuda_setup.md

 When developping CUDA programs, a bunch of tools can be useful:

 - Find the GPU: `lspci -v | grep VGA`
-- GPU Driver version: `cat /proc/driver/nvidia/version`
+- GPU driver version: `cat /proc/driver/nvidia/version`
-- GPU Driver in use: `lspci -n -n -k | grep -A 2 -e VGA -e 3D`
+- GPU driver in use: `lspci -n -n -k | grep -A 2 -e VGA -e 3D`
 - CUDA compiler version: `nvcc --version`
 - Info about the GPU: `nvidia-smi`